 Leadership at the Institute for Youth in Policy is comprised of a select group of young individuals with a proven passion for a brighter future.
 Members of Senior Leadership are either founding members of the organization or carefully selected and elected to their position by the BOD to fulfill vacancy.
 Leadership works to lead and drive the organization as a whole, making decisions that affect the whole organization.

 Paul Kramer currently resides in the Bay Area and serves the Institute for Youth in Policy as the Executive Director.
 He is formerly a Senior Field Manager with the Kumar for Congress campaign and a Deputy Campaign Director with the Jorgensen for President Campaign.
-While serving as the Deputy Campaign Director, Paul built Dr. Jorgensens' internship program from the ground up which ultimately amassed over 800 interns.
-Kramer has further published numerous Public Policy articles that have been featured in multiple news publications.
-Kramers' extensive research on partisanship surrounding modern day politics has received recognition from copious institutions, notably the Harvard Kennedy School.
+While serving as the Deputy Campaign Director, Paul built Dr. Jorgensen's internship program from the ground up which ultimately amassed over 800 interns.
+Kramer has further published numerous Public Policy articles that have been featured in multiple publications.
+Kramers' extensive research on partisanship surrounding modern-day politics has received recognition from copious institutions, notably the Harvard Kennedy School.
 He founded YIP while still a political TikToker, where he was a member of the Republican Hype House (1.1million) and ran his own personal TikTok account (68k).
-While a former ASPL and leader in Boy Scouts, Paul enjoys spending his down time in the outdoors either camping or hiking.
+As an avid Boy Scout, Paul enjoys spending his downtime in the outdoors either camping or hiking.

 Second Year student at RIT majoring in Supply Chain Management.
 Former Organizer for the Yang2020 Campaign with extensive experience managing the grassroots event lifecycle (including documentation, publication via MobilizeAmerica, and distribution via Hustle) and supporting a volunteer team that handled over 100,000 email inquiries.
 Experienced in basic technical support, from both a software and hardware perspective - notably, assisting faculty on a daily basis through an internship opportunity with my school’s IT administrator.
 Outside the classroom, technical support work extends to pro-bono moderation and administration work for several discord communities, notably the YACU (Young Americans Coalition for Unity) with light crossover into website design and VM Management.